 C1.3.2.5.
 Under Secretary of Defense, Personnel and Readiness.

 C1.3.2.6.
 Implementing Agencies.
 An Implementing Agency (IA) is the MILDEP organization (See Table C1.T1.) or defense agency (See Table C5.T2b.) responsible for the execution of SC programs.
 The IA is responsible for the overall management of actions for delivery of the materiel, supporting equipment, or services set forth in the SC programs and activities being provided to a foreign partner.
-In coordination with State, the Office of Under Secretary of Defense for Policy (OUSD(P)) and DSCA, for all matters affecting or related to the respective department’s or agency’s support to the Combatant Commanders (CCDRs) concerning SC, IAs serve as advisors to the Secretary of Defense.
+In coordination with State, the Office of Under Secretary of Defense for Policy (OUSD(P)) and DSCA, for all matters affecting or related to the respective department’s or agency’s support to the Combatant Commanders (CCDRs) concerning SC, IAs serve as advisors to the SECDEF.
 IAs provide, either through sales, grant, or lease, defense articles and defense services, including training, and provide International Military Education and Training (IMET) on a grant basis, to eligible foreign partners in accordance with policies and criteria established by State, the Office of the Secretary of Defense (OSD) and the Director, DSCA.
 IAs provide the technical information and other data, upon request, on weapons systems, tactics, doctrine, training, capabilities, logistic support, price, source, availability, and lead-time for developing and reviewing SC programs.
 IAs maintain appropriate records and furnish prescribed reports as requested.
 IAs provide qualified military and civilian personnel to carry out SC assignments according to approved tables of distribution and other authorizations, directives, and requests.
 Directives that govern IAs ensure conformance with technology transfer, classified military information release, and disclosure policies for their respective areas of responsibility while conducting SC activities.
 IAs also assist the Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) and the Director, DSCA, as requested, in government-to-government or interdepartmental discussions or negotiations involving SC.
-See Table C5.T2a. and Table C5.T2b. for a list of DoD organizations designated as IAs and/or organizations authorized to receive and action Letters of Request (LORs) for SA, and memoranda of request (MORs) for the other SC programs.
+See Table C5.T2a. and Table C5.T2b. for a list of DoD organizations designated as IAs and/or organizations authorized to receive and action Letters of Request (LORs) for SA, and Memorandum Of Request (MORs) for the other SC programs.
 See Chapter 15 for the MOR process.

 C1.3.2.6.1.
 The Military Departments.
 In addition to authorizing organizations as IAs, with duties as described in Section C1.3.2.6., the MILDEPs also conduct international armaments cooperation with eligible partner nations and international organizations in accordance with policies and criteria established by State and the OUSD(A&S).
 MILDEPs also authorize certain other organizations to carry out SC duties at the direction of the IAs.
 The following MILDEP organizations lead their respective departments as IAs in support of the SC mission: